How Long After a Car Accident Can You Claim Injury?

 We get a lot of calls like the fictional one above from victims in an accident anywhere from a few days to a year or more later.
-Sometimes it is difficult to know if your crash was grave enough to contact a personal injury attorney.
+Sometimes it is difficult to know if your crash was grave enough to contact a Carslbad car accident attorney.

 Because each case is different, it gets confusing whether you can still file a suit against the other party.
-This article goes over scenarios when you can pursue your case.
+In this article, we will review scenarios when you can pursue your case.

 HOW MUCH TIME IN CALIFORNIA DO YOU HAVE TO FILE A CLAIM?

-The state of California statute of limitations for personal injury cases is two years and three years for property damage.
+The state of California statute of limitations for car accidents or other personal injury cases is two years and three years for property damage.

 Note: the deadline is the same if you are the family member of someone killed in a car crash.

 WHAT HAPPENS IF YOU DID NOT DISCOVER YOUR INJURY RIGHT AWAY?